-Prostate rectal exam and PSA test are subject to the standard cost sharing.
+PSA test is subject to the standard cost sharing.
 For men age 50 and over, the Plan covers one rectal examination and one PSA test every year or as determined by the treating professional provider.
 For men younger than 50 years of age who are at high risk for prostate cancer, including African-American men and men with a family medical history of prostate cancer, prostate rectal exam and PSA test are covered as determined by the treating professional provider.